PL2003/ROS2/Setting_Env.md

 *Story:* Instead of giving the treasure map to your robot every single time, you glue a copy on the toy box lid.
 Now, whenever the box is opened, the map is already there.

-*Formal:* Appends the `source` command to your shell startup script so the ROS 2 environment is automatically set up in every new terminal session.
+*Process:* Appends the sourcing command to your `~/.bashrc`, so every new terminal session automatically configures ROS 2.

+*Syntax Explanation:*

+* `echo "..." >> file` → appends text to a file.
+* `~/.bashrc` → shell startup file executed when a new terminal session begins.

 ---